 δ Monocerotis (Delta Monocerotis)

 Delta Monocerotis is a white main sequence star with the stellar classification of A2V.
-It has an apparent visual magnitude of 4.15 and is about 375 light years distant from the Sun.
+It has an apparent magnitude of 4.15 and is about 375 light years distant from the Sun.
 It is the third brightest star in Monoceros.

 ζ Monocerotis (Zeta Monocerotis)

 Zeta Monocerotis is a massive, luminous, yellow supergiant star in Monoceros.
 It belongs to the stellar class G2Ib.
 It has a visual magnitude of 4.37 and is approximately 1,852 light years distant from Earth.
 The star lies about three quarters of a degree from the border with Hydra constellation.
 It is 2,535 times more luminous than the Sun and has a radius 62 times solar.

 Epsilon Monocerotis is a double star approximately 128 light years from Earth.
 It has an apparent magnitude of 4.31.
 The primary component in the system is a white, class A5 subgiant star with an apparent magnitude of 4.44, and the companion is a yellow-white main sequence dwarf of the spectral type F5, with a visual magnitude of 6.72.
 The two components are separated by 12.1 arc seconds.
 They have luminosities 20 and 2.5 times that of the Sun, radii 2.2 and 1.2 times solar, and masses 1.9 and 1.25 times that of the Sun.

 The primary component is a very rapid rotator, with a projected rotational velocity of 137 km/s.
 The two stars have an orbital period of at least 6,000 years and are at least 500 astronomical units apart.
 The brighter star has a dim, line-of-sight companion.

 Epsilon Monocerotis lies just to the west of the famous Rosette Nebula, one of the best known diffuse nebulae in the sky.